 2. Once the burger is all sautéed, drain out an excess fat.
 Than add in the onions.
 Sautee for 5 minutes and than mix together the meat and onions.

-3. Add the diced potatoes and the chicken broth.
+3. Add the diced potatoes, tomatoes and the chicken broth.

 4. Place lid on the IP and ensure the vent is on sealing.
 Set it for 20 minutes on Manual or Pressure Cook.

 5.Once the IP is finished and beeps, quick release.
-Stir the soup and add in your cheese, tomato and heavy whipping cream.
+Stir the soup and add in your cheese, bacon bits and heavy whipping cream.
 Place the lid back on the pot and allow cheese to melt.
 DO NOT turn pot on.

 6. Serve up a desired size bowl and top with bacon bits.